 The Erasmus+ funded PERCEPTION project aims to provide young people (18-35 years old) with learning and volunteering opportunities in the civil protection or humanitarian sector, targeting mainly those who are unemployed/underemployed or university and/or college graduates.
 This experience in volunteering – preferably in disaster management or humanitarian aid – should make it clear that this could be a career opportunity.

 PERCEPTION has created a new professional profile: “Evaluator and Facilitator on Emergency Planning (EFEP)”.
 A person trained as an EFEP works in local and corporate contexts and acts as a link between companies and public authorities, with a thorough knowledge of the application of disaster management plans and safety measures in companies/factories in risk areas.
 He or she will identify complementarities and synergies between the 2 levels (internal and external emergency planning/management) and facilitate their assessment and understanding through a participatory approach, which can support regeneration and reduce future disaster impacts.

 To this end, the PERCEPTION project team will implement or develop the following:

--a curriculum for EFEP training that defines the transnational professional profile (competences, skills, knowledge and professional positioning).
+-a curriculum for EFEP training that defines the transnational professional profile (competencies, skills, knowledge, and professional positioning).

--a training programme focusing on six competence areas: Emergency management planning, facilitation, social and environmental impact, strategic assessment, communication and entrepreneurship, application of work-based learning tools (role/simulation games, mentoring/learning approach, case studies, etc.)
+-a training program focusing on six competence areas: Emergency management planning, facilitation, social and environmental impact, strategic assessment, communication and entrepreneurship, application of work-based learning tools (role/simulation games, mentoring/learning approach, case studies, etc.)

--a summer school (a 10-day intensive programme in Italy) with 60 participants of the pilot course.
-Participants will test and further explore in a real environment the acquired competences and skills: disruptive events, identification and assessment of impacts, from assessment to recovery/emergency management strategies, building their own career.
+-a summer school (a 10-day intensive program in Italy) with 60 participants in the pilot course.
+Participants will test and further explore in a real environment the acquired competencies and skills: disruptive events, identification and assessment of impacts, from assessment to recovery/emergency management strategies, and building their own careers.